Handker ❤️s Adventure: Marseille

 What to do:

-For the day you want to get out of the sun, the Mucem Museum is your spot.
+For the day you want to get out of the sun, t, opens in a new tabhe Mucem Museum is your spot.

 End your visit on the lovely, shaded rooftop cafe, sipping a latte and watching the sea crash onto the rocky shore.

-For the day you want to shop, Maison Empereur is a treat for your imagination.
+For the day you want to shop, Maison Empereur, opens in a new tab Maison Empereur Instagramis a treat for your imagination.
 Primarily selling cleaning supplies on the ground floor, upstairs leads to a world of another time.
 Thoughtfully crafted classic French textiles, toys, beauty products, home decor, jewelry, apothecaries, aprons, homeware - the list can go on - can be found there.
 You can also purchase traditional Marseille soap or Savon de Marseille, another worthy souvenir, at the shop.

 For the day you want to relax, visit a traditional hammam spa and bliss out.